-In October 2016, we exercised our option within the collaboration with Aurigene to license the PDL1/TIM3 program.
+In October 2016, we exercised our option under the Aurigene agreement to license the PDL1/TIM3 program.
 CA-327 is an oral small molecule drug candidate that is designed to selectively target PDL1 and TIM3 immune checkpoint proteins, both of which independently function as negative regulators of immune activation.
-CA-327 has demonstrated antitumor activity in multiple syngeneic mouse tumor models in an immune-dependent manner.
+CA-327 has demonstrated anti-tumor activity in multiple syngeneic mouse tumor models in an immune-dependent manner.